sciencePeptideDeck

 PEG-MGF (Pegylated Mechano Growth Factor) is a variant of IGF-1 that's particularly relevant in the later stages of tendon repair — the remodeling phase, weeks 4–12+.
 While BPC-157 and TB-500 dominate the early healing phase, PEG-MGF can be useful once the tendon has structurally repaired but the new tissue lacks the mechanical quality of the original.

 MGF is produced by muscle and connective tissue in response to mechanical strain.
 It activates satellite cells (stem cells for muscle and connective tissue) and promotes protein synthesis.
-The PEG modification extends its half-life dramatically — from minutes to days — which is why the synthetic version is far more practically useful than the native form.
+The PEG modification extends its half-life dramatically — from minutes to days — making the synthetic version far more practically useful than the native form.

 For tendon applications, PEG-MGF may improve the strength and elasticity of repaired tissue, particularly at the tendon-muscle junction.
-The evidence is mostly preclinical, but the mechanistic logic is sound.
 It's typically added during the later phase of a recovery protocol rather than at the start.

-Here's how to structure a full tendon healing protocol:
+Here's how to structure a full tendon healing protocol using multiple peptides:

 1–4250–500mcg/day SC2–2.5mg 2x/week SC—Acute phase: angiogenesis + early repair